The Bride of Abydos: Publication

-Byron wrote The Bride of Abydos at the age of 26, and published it on 2 December 1813.
+Byron wrote The Bride of Abydos at the age of 25, and published it on 2 December 1813.
 In a letter to a friend, he himself notes the nature of its composition "for the sake of employment".
 In his personal Diary of 16 November 1813, Byron claims to have written The Bride "stans pede in uno" (a direct quotation from Horace's Satires 2.10, decrying the rapid production of poor verse for commercial gain).
 Byron, however hastily he wrote, returned and revised The Bride many times.
 Nevertheless, the manuscript tradition reveals only minor tweaks to the poem.
 In another letter Byron expresses his intent to concoct an illicit love affair between the true brother and sister, but he settled on its final format before actually penning the story.

 Style

 The verse structure in The Bride of Abydos has its critics and champions.
 The majority of the lines are in octosyllabic couplets, but Byron manages to incorporate various other rhyme schemes as well as meters, including heroic couplets and anapests.
 Because the plot of The Bride is rather simple when compared to his other works at the time, Byron experiments with the meter and language.
-However, some declare this experiment to be a failure; Paul West, in Byron: The Spoiler’s Art, notes the inherent awkwardness between the stresses of the speech and the counts of the line.
+However, some declare this experiment to be a failure; Paul West, in Byron: The Spoiler's Art, notes the inherent awkwardness between the stresses of the speech and the counts of the line.
 He cites the following passage as an example of this inability of the stress to correctly align:

 Characters

 Inasmuch as the meter is varied and experimental, the characters in The Bride of Abydos are of a simple stock.
 There are four characters, Giaffir and Zuleika, the former an embodiment for death and destruction, the other for love, and Selim and Haroun, both balanced in death and love, the former party to both while Haroun is to neither.

-Selim’s revelation of his true identity separates the two cantos down these lines.
+Selim's revelation of his true identity separates the two cantos down these lines.
 Giaffir constantly berates Selim on his lack of warlike prowess, and Selim is quiet and does not clash with the Pasha; thus Selim is solely the lover in the first canto, paired with Zuleika.

-However, he changes before her: “This morn I saw thee gentlest, dearest, / But now thou'rt from thyself estranged” (I.385-86).
+However, he changes before her: "This morn I saw thee gentlest, dearest, / But now thou'rt from thyself estranged" (I.385-86).
 And so as the pirate, desiring more for revenge than to be safe and alive with Zuleika, the character is now paired with the death and destruction of Giaffir.

-Haroun, the fourth, is a eunuch, is neither a lover in the harem to which he has the key, nor is he a fighter, for he does not join Selim in vengeance against Giaffir.
-He is only a catalyst, aiding Selim’s transformation into a fighter by arming him with the nature of his true identity, without which Selim would be impudent.
+Haroun, the fourth, a eunuch, is neither a lover in the harem to which he has the key, nor is he a fighter, for he does not join Selim in vengeance against Giaffir.
+He is only a catalyst, aiding Selim's transformation into a fighter by arming him with the nature of his true identity, without which Selim would be impudent.